Popular Posts

 Here is a new clock I just made this week.

 It has been made from very weathered old timber which has been cut into segments like slices of a pie, and glued to a plywood back.
-The big nuts and bolts are very old recycled brass, and have been screwed into drilled holes with screw threads cut into the hard wood.
-The clock is brand new with a clear white face behind a domed glass front.
-It runs on a single AA battery.

 It will likely soon be for sale in The Collective Store in Wynnum, Brisbane Australia.